aws-samples/aws-modernization-with-newrelic-serverless/content/30_Enable_Monitoring/1_install_nr_cli_cloudshell.md

 ### Cleanup

-If you no longer wish for your AWS account to be connected to New Relic, simply access CloudFormation from the AWS Console and delete any stacks that begin with NewRelic.
+If you no longer wish for your AWS account to be connected to New Relic, simply access **CloudFormation** from the AWS Console and delete any stacks that begin with the name *NewRelic*.